AbeTavarez/Streamnetfy/README.md

 > I plan to use the TV Maze API to create a website for people to search about TV shows.
 >
-> The user will be able to search and see all the information available about the shows.
+> The user will be able to search and see all the information available about the shows and where to watch them.
+>
+> I'll be using Axios and Jest to build my app.

 <br>

 ### Overview

-_**Streamnetfy** is a website to search for tv shows information._
+_**Streamnetfy** is a website that can help you to find a new tv show for you to watch and where to watch it._
+_Get show rating, gender, images, network, show summary and more._
+_Dive into millions of shows info and find your next favorite show._
+_All in one place with a very user friendly design._

 <br>

 ### Wireframes

-> Use the Wireframes section to display desktop, tablet and mobile views.
+> Wireframes section desktop, tablet and mobile views.

 ![Dummy Link](https://res.cloudinary.com/abetavarez/image/upload/v1588016434/Screen_Shot_2020-04-27_at_3.17.46_PM_aizegs.png)